Simplest Form Of 12 16

 Simplifying Fractions: The Core Concept

 Simplifying a fraction means expressing it in its lowest terms.
-This means finding an equivalent fraction where the numerator and denominator have no common factors other than 1.
+Plus, this means finding an equivalent fraction where the numerator and denominator have no common factors other than 1.
 In simpler terms, we want to find the smallest whole numbers that represent the same ratio.
 This process doesn't change the value of the fraction; it just makes it easier to understand and work with.

 Method 1: Finding the Greatest Common Divisor (GCD)